 One more thing to keep in mind following your cheat day is that all the carb cravings you no longer have will come back.
 To most people, this is one of the biggest drawbacks with indulging in a cheat day.
 You have to realize straight away that once your cheat day is over, your sugar and carbohydrate cravings will come back to you with a vengeance.
 It’s tough, I’m not going to lie, but it’s usually only bad the first two or three days, then they go away again.
 It also may take several days to get back on track with feeling energetic again.
 So ask yourself honestly if a cheat day is worth it to you.
 Are you willing to go through that all over again?
 It’s up to you to decide if you can have your cake and eat it too.

-Okay, let’s get onto the Cheat Day guidelines.
+Okay, let’s get to the Cheat Day guidelines.
 The list is short but to be successful, you should follow them completely.

 - Allow yourself a cheat day ONLY after THIRTY consecutive days or more of eating low carb successfully.
 Not ten days, not twenty-five days but thirty days or more.